go-lang-plugin-org/go-lang-idea-plugin/README.md

 As always, please remember that this is an alpha release and while efforts are made to ensure the best possible experience, sometimes things might be broken.

+**NOTE**
+The above links are not meant to be used in browsers.
+As such, don't report issues about them not working or being inaccessible unless you are getting an error from the IDE itself.

 Reporting issues is very important for us as such, please see the section below on how to submit a proper bug report.